 If the early childhood teacher is absent due to short term illness or leave, they can be replaced by a person who holds an approved diploma level qualification or primary teaching qualification

-for no more than 12 weeks (regulation 135).
+for no more than 60 days in any 12 month period (regulation 135).
 This person may be counted in the diploma qualified ratios when they are working directly with children.
 However, a person holding a diploma level qualification does not meet the kindergarten funding criteria.

 Record of access to early childhood teachers